Learn elements of reaching PCI compliance and realistic PCI security budgets.

 - Remediation (software and hardware updates, etc.) ~ Varies greatly based on where entity is today in relation to compliance and security, but estimated: ~ $100 - $10,000

-If you are large entity and get a PCI DSS audit, expect to pay from $70,000 per audit (depending on your environment).
+If you are large enterprise and need a PCI DSS audit, expect to pay from $70,000 per audit (depending on your environment).

 - Onsite audit ~ $40,000+